abhishekrathore/fullstackbootcamp2019/00_WEB_BASICS/6_WEB_API_AND_DOM/README.md

 ## Element Object

 The `h1` element selected above is just one of selected elements.
-Every element has few property and functions which we can use to change the Object.
-The DOM object doesn't behave as simple JS object - so we can't change all properties by simply 'dot' notation. e.g we can't do `h1.attributes.id = "newID"` we will have to use `setAttribute` method
+Every element has few properties and functions which we can use to change the element.
+The DOM object doesn't behave as simple JS object - so we can't change all properties by simply 'dot' notation. e.g we can't do `h1.attributes.id = "newID"` we will have to use `setAttribute` method.

+Some of most common `properties` and `methods` of Element is given here :

 * `value` : Form input box values (of any input type)
 * `innerHTML` : For changing inner HTML of an element